org-metaeffekt/metaeffekt-kontinuum/GETTING_STARTED.md

 ## Running a Single Processor

 To execute an individual processor, run the corresponding script in the [`processors`](tests/scripts/processors) directory.
-Note that some rocessors may require a vulnerability mirror instance.
+Note that some processors may require a vulnerability mirror instance.

 ## Results